kes2401/zyng/README.md

 # zyng
-A simple CSS Grid with a little style
+A simple CSS grid with a little style

 ## Overview